steccas/ProtonClient/README.md

 ## About the app
 The app is currently released for Windows10 64bit but I will make a build for Linux and Mac shortly.

-It will be present in the system tray and will prompt a nofication when you will receive a new mail.
+It will remain opened in the system tray and will prompt a nofication when you will receive a new mail.

 From the app you will be able to use ProtonCalendar and ProtonContacts.

+Most notably, the account login is persistent between app restart, including OS reboots.
+Of course if you don't log off before closing it.

 ## About protonmail
 What is ProtonMail?